Yvonne De Carlo: Early life

 De Carlo was born Margaret Yvonne Middleton on September 1, 1922, at St. Paul's Hospital in Vancouver, British Columbia, Canada.
 Her nickname was "Peggy" because she was named after the silent film star Baby Peggy.
 Her mother, Marie De Carlo, was born in France to a Sicilian father and a Scottish mother.
-Marie, a "wayward and rebellious" teenager, had aspired to become a dancer and worked as a milliner's apprentice until she met Peggy's father, William Shelto Middleton, a salesman from New Zealand with "piercing eyes of pale blue, and a wealth of straight black hair."
+Marie, a "wayward and rebellious" teenager, aspired to become a dancer and worked as a milliner's apprentice until she met Peggy's father, William Shelto Middleton.
+Middleton was a salesman born in New Zealand to English parents and had "piercing eyes of pale blue, and a wealth of straight black hair."

 Marie and William married in Alberta, where they lived for a couple of months before returning to Vancouver.
 They moved in with Marie's parents, but the marriage was troubled.
 Peggy had only two memories of her father: climbing up to his knee and crawling toward his feet.
 By the time Peggy was three, William was involved in various swindles and fled Canada aboard a schooner, promising to send for his wife and child.
 Marie and Peggy never heard from him again; rumors said that he remarried twice and had more children, worked as an actor in silent films, or died aboard a ship.
 Peggy later wrote, "My own assumption is that he died before he had the chance to discover that his Baby Peggy had become a Hollywood actress, or I think he would have tried to contact me."
 After William's departure, Marie left her parents' home and found work in a shop.

-Marie and Peggy lived in a succession of apartments in Vancouver, including one that had no furniture or stove, and periodically returned to the De Carlo home, "a huge white frame house", at 1728 Comox Street in Vancouver's West End neighborhood.
+Marie and Peggy lived in a succession of apartments in Vancouver, including one with no furniture or stove.
+They periodically returned to the De Carlo home, "a huge white frame house", at 1728 Comox Street in Vancouver's West End.
 Marie's parents, Michele "Papa" De Carlo and Margaret Purvis De Carlo, were religious, attended church regularly, and held services in their parlor.
-Michele, a native of the city of Messina, had met Margaret in Nice, France.
+Michele, a native of Messina, had met Margaret in Nice, France.
 They married in 1897, had four children, and settled in Canada.